nttcom/terraform-provider-ecl/website/docs/d/network_subnet_v2.html.markdown

 * `network_id` - (Required) The UUID of the parent network.
 Changing this creates a new subnet.

-* `region` - (Optional) The region in which to obtain the V2 Neutron client.
+* `region` - (Optional) The region in which to obtain the V2 Network client.
-  A Neutron client is needed to retrieve subnet ids.
+    A Network client is needed to retrieve subnet ids.
 If omitted, the `region` argument of the provider is used.

 * `status` - (Optional) Hidden Subnet status.

-* `subnet_id` - (Optional) ID of subnet.

-* `tenant_id` - (Optional) The owner of the subnet.
-Required if admin wants to create a subnet for another tenant.
-Changing this creates a new subnet.

 ## Attributes Reference